DOD Addressing Challenges in Iraq and Afghanistan but Opportunities Exist to Enhance the Planning Process for Army Medical Personnel Requirements

 Agency Affected: Department of Defense

 Comments: DOD concurred with the recommendation, but it did not specify what action(s) would be taken.
+According to agency officials, no actions have been taken as of July 2013.

 Recommendation: To enhance medical units' preparedness to conduct current and future operations given the changing use of combat support hospitals and forward surgical teams in Iraq and Afghanistan, the Secretary of the Army should direct the Army Medical Department to update its doctrine and the organization of medical units concerning their size, composition, and use.